 Walkers and cyclists will also love exploring the West Mendip Way, Strawberry Line and Glastonbury Tor from here.

-This family-run campsite sits in Somerset countryside on the outskirts of Frome and Bath, in the village of Woolverton.
+This family-run campsite sits in Somerset countryside on the outskirts of Frome, in the village of Woolverton.
 It’s a lovely site for tents and small campervans, with roaming chickens, friendly owners and a central play area for kids (in view of the pitches).

-There is a small shop onsite (offering minimal supplies at this time) where you can pick up essentials and it’s worth knowing supermarkets deliver shopping here once you’ve arrived (although good luck getting a slot at the moment!)
+There is a small shop onsite (offering minimal supplies at this time) where you can pick up essentials and it’s worth knowing supermarkets deliver shopping here once you’ve arrived.

 Wifi is available field-wide at a charge of £1 per pitch per stay for the code, which can be used on multiple devices and for every booking at the campsite, visitors receive discounts to local attractions like Longleat (35% off one day passes) and Cheddar Caves.

 Nettwood Farm, East Harptree

 One of the most scenic campsites near Bristol, Nettwood Farm sits in area of outstanding natural beauty, the Mendip Hills, gazing over breathtaking views of Chew Valley Lake.
 With 30 acres of woodland, wildlife such as owls, birds of prey, badgers and deer can often be spotted here.

 For kids, there’s a climbing frame with a slide, swing and pirate swing in The Woodland Field and a large playhouse and slide in The Lakeview Field, as well as a fairly new den building area in the woods.
 In non-COVID times the campsite runs Forest Schools for groups of children (check with the campsite for their current policy on this).
 It’s also worth knowing there’s super-fast WiFi for those who might need it.

 There are several lovely country pubs nearby, the closest one, The Castle of Comfort is just a mile up the hill and has a child-friendly garden.
 I also highly recommend The Pelican (in Chew Magna) and Salt and Malt Fish and Chips on Chew Magna lake.